 The July 3rd, 1973 historic concert of the 'leper Messiah'.
-This was to be David Bowie's last concert with the the Ziggy persona and the Spiders from Mars.
-A great medley of 'Wild Eyed Boy ...
-See full summary »
+This was to be David Bowie's last concert with the Ziggy persona and the Spiders from Mars.
+A great medley of 'Wild Eyed Boy From...

 Thomas Jerome Newton is a humanoid alien who comes to Earth to get water for his dying planet.
 He starts a high technology company to get the billions of dollars he needs to build a return ...
 See full summary »

 The July 3rd, 1973 historic concert of the 'leper Messiah'.
-This was to be David Bowie's last concert with the the Ziggy persona and the Spiders from Mars.
+This was to be David Bowie's last concert with the Ziggy persona and the Spiders from Mars.
 A great medley of 'Wild Eyed Boy From Freecloud'/'All The Young Dudes'/'Oh!
 You Pretty Things', a Lou Reed cover, and a Rolling Stones cover are but some of the highlights.
 Written by

 24 of 25 people found this review helpful.